ittuann/qingshanasd/CONTRIBUTING.md

 ### Core Principles

 - Maintain a respectful, civil, open-minded, and friendly attitude in all interactions.
-- Follow our Code Of Conduct standards.
+- Follow the Code Of Conduct standards.

 ### Contributing Process